 While not much has been recovered in the way of artifacts, historians say the long dig has given them a clearer view of life on Colross.
 For example, they discovered an underground cistern that served as a water-filtration system, and evidence that slaves, known to have been kept at the property, lived in outbuildings on the land.

-The fact-finding mission is more than just a kind gesture on the developer's part, it's a city zoning requirement.
+The mission is more than just a kind gesture on the developer's part -- it's a city zoning requirement.

 In 1989, city leaders passed an archaeological protection ordinance to safeguard the city's history from ground-disturbing excavations.
-Alexandria is one of a few cities nationwide to have such legislation, which requires that construction sites of a certain size and in certain parts of the city be examined before building begins.
+Alexandria is one of a few cities nationwide to have such legislation, which requires that construction sites of a certain size and in certain areas be examined before building begins.

 Sometimes the inspections are brief.
 Other times they involve months of digging, as is the case at Colross, where the developer hired R. Christopher Goodwin & Associates Inc. of Frederick, a cultural resource management firm, to conduct the archaeological review.